The Fraud Triangle – An Understanding from a P&C Insurance Fraud Perspective

 My view is that nobody has the ability to control another person’s rationalization.
 This is both fortunate and unfortunate.
 It goes back to how someone was brought up, including their morals and other life experiences.

 Further, life happens.
 Extensive medical bills or the loss of a loved one who is the main breadwinner can be a real hardship.
 This pressure can be a significant motivator, especially if there are creditors knocking on the door.
-An individual may believe that they have no way to get out of the financial hole that they are facing.
+Individuals may believe they have no way to get out of the financial hole they are facing.

 Thus, rationalization and pressure are closely tied together.
 If a person believes it’s easy to steal and they will get away with it, then why not?
 There is an opportunity.
 Now they can go ahead and actually commit the fraud since there is nothing in the way to stop them.